lbechberger/LearningPsychologicalSpaces/README.md

 - `'binary'`: Regression information based on the binary classification responses.
 - `'rt'`: Regression information based on the reaction times in binary classification.
 - `'continuous'`: Regression information based on the continuous rating responses.
-In each case, the regression information is stored as an inner dictionary mapping from item IDs to integer values representing their respective value on the regression target scale.
+In each case, the regression information is stored as an inner dictionary mapping from item IDs to float values in [-1,1] representing their respective value on the regression target scale.

+The script accepts the following optional parameters:
+- `-i` or `--image_folder`: Path to the folder containing the images for the items.
+If given, it will use the item images to create scatter plots.
+If not given, an ordinary scatter plot will be used.
+- `-z` or `--zoom`: Determines the size of the item images in the scatter plot.
+Defaults to 0.15.

 #### 2.1.8 Writing CSV Files of Aggregated Dissimilarities
 The R script for multidimensional scaling that we will use in the next step needs the aggregated dissimilarity data in form of a CSV file.
 The script `pickle_to_csv.py` stores the similaritiy ratings from `input_file.pickle` into a CSV file called `distance_matrix.csv` as well as the list of item names in a file called `item_names.csv`.
 Both output files are stored in the given `output_folder`.
 The `input_file.pickle` should be the file created by `compute_similarities.py`.
 The script can be invoked as follows: